regen-network/regen-ledger/docs/getting-started/live-networks.md

 <!-- TODO: update to use dedicated full node operated by RND -->

-The following URL is the RPC endpoint for one of our lead validators:
+The following URL is the node address for a full node operated by VitWit:

 [http://104.131.169.70:26657/](http://104.131.169.70:26657/)